Cal Poly Pomona College of Environmental Design: Architecture

 The Department of Architecture is a member of the Association of Collegiate Schools of Architecture.
 Two programs are accredited by the National Architectural Accrediting Board.
 The undergraduate program was ranked 16th nationally in the 2014 edition of "America's Best Architecture & Design Schools" published by the journal DesignIntelligence and was in the top 20 in the 2011 survey.
-In 2009, the program was named one of three schools in the nation that excel in sustainable design by Arch Ed 2009 published by Architecture (magazine).
+In 2009, the program was named one of three schools in the nation that excel in sustainable design by Arch Ed 2009 published by Architect Magazine.
 The program has been "impacted" since its inception over 40 years ago, with many more students applying than can be accommodated.
 In 2002 the department admitted 15 percent of undergraduate applicants making it the 5th most selective Bachelor of Architecture program in the country.
 By 2007 the department's acceptance rate was down to 9 percent, or 225 out of 2,551 applicants, of which 100 enrolled.

 Due to the design studio based structure of the program, the student to faculty ratio is a relatively low 17 to 1.
 Prior to graduation students are required to complete a 500-hour internship under NCARB.

 Notable and influential 20th-century architects that have taught at the department include Richard Neutra, Raphael Soriano Craig Ellwood, Richard Saul Wurman, Thom Mayne, James Pulliam and Ray Kappe, who together with Bernard Zimmerman founded the program in 1968.
-After a falling out with university administrators, a group went on to form the Southern California Institute of Architecture in 1972.
-Past faculty include: Aaron Betsky, Michael Folonis, Hsin Ming Fung, Margaret Griffin.
+After a falling out with university administrators, a group went on to form the Southern California Institute of Architecture (SCI-Arc) in 1972.
+Past faculty include: Aaron Betsky, Michele Saee, Michael Folonis, Hsin Ming Fung, and Margaret Griffin.